MikeAustin71/prof-frisby-functional-prog-jspm-systemjs-mocha/015_Ch08_Exercises/02_Ch08_Exercises/ReadMe.md

 This is the setup used to build and run tests for Professor Frisby's Functional programming examples.
 The tests are executed in the browser using index.html.

-## Chapter 8 - Container
+## Chapter 8 - Exercises
-This setup is designed to test 'The Mighty Container'.
+This setup is designed to run tests covering the Exercises for Chapter 8.

 ## Thanks to Dr. Boolean for:
 [Professor Frisby's Mostly Adequate Guide To Functional Programming ](https://drboolean.gitbooks.io/mostly-adequate-guide/?__s=ehycp62un87de5g78chs)